 Andrew Sommer is a partner in Winston & Strawn’s Washington, D.C. office.
-In addition to having first-chair trial experience, Mr. Sommer has nearly a dozen years of experience with intellectual property matters, with a specific focus on patent litigation in a broad array of forums including district courts, the International Trade Commission (“ITC”), the Federal Circuit, and in trials before the Patent Trial and Appeal Board (“PTAB”).
+In addition to having first-chair trial experience, Mr. Sommer has almost fifteen years of experience with intellectual property matters, with a specific focus on patent litigation in a broad array of forums including district courts, the International Trade Commission (“ITC”), the Federal Circuit, and in trials before the Patent Trial and Appeal Board (“PTAB”).
 He also has experience managing and developing patent portfolios and counseling clients on a variety of intellectual property matters.

 Mr. Sommer took a year away from the practice of law to clerk for the Honorable Kimberly A. Moore of the United States Court of Appeals for the Federal Circuit and served during Judge Moore’s first year on the bench.
 Before entering private practice, he was a patent examiner with the United States Patent and Trademark Office, where he examined patent applications relating to optical amplification.

 - MHL Tek, LLC v.
 Nissan Motor Co., et. al. & MHL Tek, LLC v.
 General Motors Corp., et. al. (E.D.
 Tex.)
 Representation of General Motors Corporation; Ford Motor Company; Volvo Cars of North America, LLC; Saturn Corporation; Jaguar Land Rover North America, LLC; American Suzuki Motor Corporation; Isuzu Motors Limited; and Isuzu Motors America, LLC in patent infringement lawsuit in the Eastern District of Texas involving multiple patents.
 Obtained dismissal of two asserted patents for lack of standing and summary judgment of no infringement of the third patent.
 See MHL Tek, LLC v.
 General Motors Corp., 622 F.Supp.
 2d 400 (E.D.
 Tex.
 2009).
 The dismissal was affirmed, and in fact, broadened on appeal to include all patents-in-suit.
 See MHL Tek, LLC v.
 Nissan Motor Co.,No. 2010-1287, -1317, -1318 (Fed.
 Cir.
 Aug.
 10, 2011).

 - WiAV Solutions, LLC v.
 Motorola, Inc. et al. (E.D.
 Va.)
 Represented Motorola in patent infringement lawsuit involving nine patents asserted against WCDMA and GSM technology.
-Obtained numerous favorable rulings, ultimately leading to a favorable resolution of the dispute.
+Obtained numerous favorable rulings, ultimately leading to a favorable settlement.